Leadership 2020: 10 workforce trends + 10 critical leadership competencies

 - Global mindset including cultural agility

-- Conscious capitalist/green focus
+- Conscious capitalist/Conscious Leader

 - Future focus